QuentinRa/blog.quentinra.dev/tools/doxygen/index.md

 * you will learn how to use write ``doxygen`` comments
 * how to generates documentation with `doxygen`, so how to write a ``Doxyfile``
-* how to generate a GREAT documentation with ``doxygen`` ( with a beautiful theme
+* how to generate GREAT documentation with ``doxygen`` ( with a beautiful theme
   )
-* some advices about comments
+* some advice about comments

 Based on ``doxygen`` version `1.9.1`.

 ## Starting with doxygen

-Doxygen is working like the javadoc in JAVA if you know what I mean to
+Doxygen is working like the Javadoc in JAVA if you know what I mean to

 * write documentation using a special syntax
 * use a command to generates a website
-* open a file called ``index.html`` in your browser and check it out !
+* open a file called ``index.html`` in your browser and check it out!

-Here some [installation tutorial](install.md) or if **needed** you can check their documentation here [doxygen.nl](https://www.doxygen.nl/index.html) but for me it's a bit **unreadable** and your documentation should not be like that, hopefully.
+Here some [installation tutorial](install.md) or if **needed** you can check their documentation here [doxygen.nl](https://www.doxygen.nl/index.html) but for me, it's a bit **unreadable** and your documentation should not be like that, hopefully.